Helpful Information – Things to know before you travel

 The weather from December through February is warm during the day (average 80) and cool at night (60).
 The temperature can be very changeable.
 When a cold front goes through you will want a sweatshirt, sweater or jacket and socks.
 There is always a chance of rain but it never seems to last for long.
 Think “layers” for clothing.
 You will only need casual clothes, most people do fine with a very limited wardrobe.
 Sandals or “flip flops” are the norm.
 It’s nice to have a pair of sneakers or walking shoes to climb the ruins or to put on when the temperature drops.
 PACK LIGHT!
 Life is very casual here.

 Credit cards are accepted by very few businesses in Puerto Morelos and those who do accept them tend to be very expensive.
-No one takes American Express credit cards.
-The most cost effective method is to get pesos from an ATM since they offer the best exchange rate, and to start using cash.
+Few places take American Express credit cards, mostly just Visa and Mastercard.

 WHAT YOU CAN BRING INTO THE COUNTRY – COMPUTERS, ETC